 Which Console Is Best for GTA 6?
 PS5 vs Xbox (2026)

 The short answer: GTA 6 launches November 19, 2026 on the PS5, PS5 Pro, Xbox Series X and Xbox Series S, and every one of them runs the same game.
 What separates them is price, features and polish, not access.
-As of July 2026 the cheapest way in is actually an Xbox (the Series S starts at $399.99), the base PS5 is the pick for the features Rockstar built specifically for it, and the PS5 Pro at $899.99 is the premium option.
-Two things reshape the usual advice this year: GTA 6’s boxed copy ships as a download code with no disc, so a cheaper digital console loses you nothing for this game, and an Xbox price increase on August 1 is about to make PlayStation the better deal.
+That balance tipped on August 1, 2026, when Microsoft raised Xbox prices worldwide and PlayStation prices held.
+The PS5 Digital at $599.99 is now the value pick, the PS5 Pro at $899.99 is the premium one, and the cheapest way in is a 512GB Xbox Series S at $499.99, which is also the one model in this guide with a real storage problem.
+GTA 6’s boxed copy ships as a download code with no disc, so choosing a cheaper digital console costs you nothing at all for this game.

 This guide is about money and features.
 For the separate question of frame rate and resolution, see our GTA 6 console performance guide, which covers why 60fps is unlikely at launch.
 Here the focus is what each machine costs, what you actually get, and which one to buy.